ndd21/PHYS281/demonstrations/demo-data-types.md

 > Note: everything in Python is an **object** (hence *object oriented programming*, or OOP).
 In OOP
 > an object is a thing that contain data in the form of variables and/or functions to act on that
 > data.
 All variables are objects and therefore the **type** refers to the "type" of object.
 "Type"
-> is sometimes used interchangably with "**class**", where a class this the thing that defines a
+> is sometimes used interchangeably with "**class**", where a class this the thing that defines a
 > type.

 The main basic data types (in Python and many languages) are: